Texas Car Insurance Requirements: What You Should Know

 While we make money through partnerships with some of the brands we discuss in our articles, our editorial team operates 100% independently, and these partners never influence or affect the topics, reviews, ratings, or recommendations we provide.
 We never guarantee favorable reviews or mentions in exchange for compensation from any brands or partners, and we uphold strict editorial standards to ensure our content is always independent, truthful, and unbiased.

 Car insurance costs vary significantly across the United States.
 But everything is bigger in Texas, including car insurance premiums.
-With a staggering 37% auto insurance rate increase from 2022 to 2023 — the highest in the nation according to S&P Global Market Intelligence — understanding your insurance needs has never been more crucial.
+After a 15% average rate increase for full-coverage policies in 2024, rates in Texas continue to climb.[1]
+That means understanding your insurance needs has never been more crucial.

 The recent surge in costs, combined with the Lone Star State’s fault-based insurance system, highlights the importance of having proper Texas car insurance coverage.
 If you’re the at-fault driver in an accident, you face not just insurance claims but potentially significant lawsuits.